Science

-Science is an essential part of the One Curriculum because Science is a way of thinking; developing an understanding of the world around us and how we fit into the universe as a species and how technological advancements will enable the progress of humanity and environment.
+Science is a way of thinking; developing an understanding of the world around us and how we fit into the universe as a species and how technological advancements will enable the progress of humanity and the environment.
+From Kindergarten to Upper Fifth, we nurture curiosity through hands-on investigations, explorative learning, and real-world discovery.
+Our dedicated Junior Science Lab and year-round STEM Clubs provide exciting opportunities for children to experiment, question, and think independently.
+In Key Stage 3 and 4 students are taught by specialist teachers and the three separate subjects of Biology, Chemistry and Physics.

 Lower School – Key Stage 1